 for Their Support

 Fotofab is a supplier of custom-made thin metal parts.
-Chemical etching, metal stamping, metal stamping, lead frames, filter
+Chemical etching, metal stamping, RF shielding, or any custom part made out of metal.
+RF/EMI shielding, metal stamping, lead frames, filter

 screens.
 Samples are available.

 many years.
 Based on these absurd and deliberately misleading statements, the misguided public... has been persuaded to

 purchase stock in his company." - U.S. District Attorney, prosecuting Lee de Forest for fraud in 1913.